keessonnema/Kezbot/README.md

 particular remix or edit.
 If there's something else between parentheses the parentheses including that text will be removed to widen search.

-If you have any questions about this bot feel free to text my on Telegram (@keessonnema)
+If you have any questions about this bot feel free to send me a message on Telegram (@keessonnema)